 1. Rusty Pipes

 In most cases, rusty water signifies rust accumulation in your plumbing.
-It is a result of the metal in your pipes oxidising and getting carried with the water supply.
+It results from the metal in your pipes oxidising and getting carried with the water supply.

 Unfortunately, rust is permanent.
-If your pipes have rusted too much, you have no option but to replace them.
-Should you ignore the problem for long, it may lead to larger, more pressing plumbing problems.
+If your pipes have rusted too much, you have to replace them.
+Ignoring the problem for long may lead to larger, more pressing plumbing problems.

-So, if rusty water pipes are the source of brown tap water, you should have your plumbing checked at once.
+So, if rusty water pipes are the source of brown tap water, you should have your plumbing checked immediately.
 You can also take a few preventive measures to prevent your pipes from rusting in the first place.
 Take a look:

 - Clean your pipes and drains regularly.